-There is something about a little fishing village, with all its shops, restaurants, inns and of course its great beach that makes me very happy.
-Small towns in Ontario always have great little ice cream shops, fabulous restaurant finds, cute family run inns and hotels and make the perfect backdrop for a waterfront escape.
-Port Stanley Ontario is just this kind of town, and summer in Port Stanley would be a shame to miss.
+There is something magical about a little fishing village, with all its shops, restaurants, inns and of course its great beach that makes me very happy.
+Small towns in Ontario always have great little ice cream shops, fabulous restaurant finds, cute family-run inns and hotels and make the perfect location for a summer road trip.
+So in this post, I have a list of things to do in Port Stanley Ontario during summer.

 Summer in Port Stanley Ontario